-- Designed for corn and sorghum (48lbs./ft.3) storage, aeration and short-term wet holding; NOT DRYING. - Limitation 45° Medium Duty Hopper bins can be utilized as working bins if total grain depth (outlet cone to peak) is less than twice the bin diameter.
+- Designed for corn and sorghum (45lbs./ft.3) storage, aeration and short-term wet holding; NOT DRYING.

+- Limitation - 45° Medium Duty Hopper bin-can be used as working bin if total grain depth (outlet cone to peak) is less than twice the bin diameter.
 IMPORTANT: Monitor cone panel wear with heavy use.